dc-thompson/Coding-for-surgeons/vibe-coding-simplified/README.md

-# Vibe Coding for Surgeons: Start Analyzing Data in 1 Hour
+# Vibe Coding for Surgeons: Start Analysing Data in 1 Hour

 > **The Philosophy:** You don't need to be a programmer.
 You need to describe what you want, and AI (Claude) writes the code.